ihavethatonvinyl/blog/content/liner-notes/darkest-days-depression-and-stabbing-westward.md

 This album empowered me.
 It told me that my feelings were valid, long before that became a therapy catchphrase.
 It made me feel something besides despair.
 I didn’t care that I was feeling hate and anger; there was a place and time for those emotions, and I was standing in that target.
 I walked around the block, trying to clear my head, with the refrain of “I won’t become the thing I hate, I won’t become you” clattering around in my head.

 When I got home, I got back into bed, pulled the covers over my head, and started *Darkest Days* again, from the beginning.
 This time, I was prepared.
 I knew what I would feel.
 I knew the self-loathing, the depression, and the desperation would all surface again, and that was fine.
 I needed those emotions to be at the surface when the anger kicked in.
 This was not a bedtime album, but an album to listen to while lying in bed, feeling my feelings.
 It was the perfect album at the perfect time.

+*I Have That on Vinyl is a reader supported publication.
+If you enjoy what’s here please consider donating to the site’s writer fund:[ venmo](https://account.venmo.com/u/Michele-Catalano2659) //[ paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*. *Tips go toward paying writers, an editor and for site maintenance*